If you’re familiar with exit-intent technology, you know that it relies on mouse tracking to detect when visitors are about to leave your website.

 You have two main options.

 If you’re a developer or have access to one, you can use a mobile exit intent script.
-You can use the script example we shared on this page as a starting point.
-This thread on StackOverFlow lists other interesting elements.
+This thread on StackOverFlow is a good starting point.

 If you’re not a developer, I recommend you use a popup software that includes a mobile exit trigger.
 Make sure the solution is able to detect the two signals we listed above (back button pressing and scroll up).